r4ppz/research-repo-docs/docs/backend_project_structure.md

 # Research Repository — Backend Project Structure (V1)

+> Note: Backend devs will have to edit this themselves since im not a backend dev :/

 Version: 2025-10-07
 Audience: Backend devs
 Status: V1 — First version.
 Still a developer choice.
 You may evolve this as you code, but keep domain models and API in sync with main spec.